 When contacting me via email your email subject line should be relevant to your email content.
-Please use "ONLINE Introduction to School Counseling: (Reason for your email)" and then describe the nature of your email.
+Please use "Section 1 - Group: (Reason for your email)" and then describe the nature of your email.
 You will receive a response from me in 24 hrs.
 If you email me on a weekday (after Friday) expect a response by Monday.
-I will attempt to respond on some Saturday instruction days for the Fall 2020.